syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Chart-Types.md

 ### Changing Error Bar Type

-You can change the error bar rendering type using **Type** *(like FixedValue, Percentage, StandardDeviation, StandardError and custom)* option of errorBar.
+You can change the error bar rendering type using **Type** *(like FixedValue, Percentage, StandardDeviation, StandardError and Custom)* option of errorBar.
 To change the error bar line length you can use **VerticalErrorValue** property.

 {% highlight html %}